DRIVER-EU/test-bed-time-service/README.md

 ![States](packages/server/doc/statediagram.png)

-State transitions can be triggered by sending Timing Control messages via Kafka.
+State transitions can be triggered by sending Time Control messages via Kafka.
 These messages are described in AVRO, as detailed in the [avro-schema-repository](https://github.com/DRIVER-EU/avro-schemas/blob/master/core/time/connect-status-time-control-value.avsc).

 ### Idle to Initialized

-Send a TimingControl message of type 'Init'.
-Optionally provide the 'trialTime' which will be the fictive starting time.
+Send a TimeControl message of type 'Init'.
+Optionally provide the 'simulationTime' which will be the fictive starting time.
 If not provided this will default to the current real-time upon transitioning to the 'Started' state.

 ### Initialized to Started

-Send a TimingControl message of type 'Start'.
-Optionally provide the 'trialTimeSpeed' which will be the speed factor applied to the real-time to compute the fictive time (i.e. with a trialTimeSpeed of 2.0 every second passed in real-time will equal 2 seconds passed in fictive time).
+Send a TimeControl message of type 'Start'.
+Optionally provide the 'simulationSpeed' which will be the speed factor applied to the real-time to compute the fictive time (i.e. with a simulationSpeed of 2.0 every second passed in real-time will equal 2 seconds passed in fictive time).
 If not provided this will default to 1.0.

 This will start the periodic transmission of Time Messages by the Time Service.

 ### Started to Paused

-Send a TimingControl message of type 'Pause'.
-This will effectively set the trialTimeSpeed to 0.0
+Send a TimeControl message of type 'Pause'.
+This will effectively set the simulationSpeed to 0.0

 ### Paused to Started

-Send a TimingControl message of type 'Start'.
-Optionally provide the 'trialTimeSpeed' which will be the speed factor applied to the real-time to compute the fictive time (i.e. with a trialTimeSpeed of 2.0 every second passed in real-time will equal 2 seconds passed in fictive time).
+Send a TimeControl message of type 'Start'.
+Optionally provide the 'simulationSpeed' which will be the speed factor applied to the real-time to compute the fictive time (i.e. with a simulationSpeed of 2.0 every second passed in real-time will equal 2 seconds passed in fictive time).
 If not provided this will default to 1.0.

 ### Paused or Started to Stopped

-Send a TimingControl message of type 'Stop'.
+Send a TimeControl message of type 'Stop'.

 This will stop the periodic transmission of Time Messages by the Time Service.

 ### Stopped to Idle

-Send a TimingControl message of type 'Reset'.
+Send a TimeControl message of type 'Reset'.
 You may now re-initialize the Time Service for a new run.

 ### Updating Trial Time Speed while Started

-While running, the Trial Time Speed may be changed via an Update message containing the 'trialTimeSpeed' property that contains a speed factor applied to the real-time.
+While running, the Trial Time Speed may be changed via an Update message containing the 'simulationSpeed' property that contains a speed factor applied to the real-time.

 ### Updating Trial Time while Paused

-While paused, the Trial Time may be changed via an Update message containing the 'trialTime' property that contains the new time as a UTC timestamp.
+While paused, the Trial Time may be changed via an Update message containing the 'simulationTime' property that contains the new time as a UTC timestamp.

 ### Billboard messages